arfenarf/jsl-mimic-omop/README.md

 attributed to a patient, a hospital location, or the site of a car crash.
 I am inclined to leave this collection of information in the purview of a customer's internal institutional knowledge.

+If we are imputing `provider` from NLP results, a logical approach would be to detect person entity information from note metadata and use this as a reference framework for NLP code that identifies person names in the note itself.
+Logic must separate patients from providers, and work to impute the identity of a provider who is referred to only by title and surname.
+For example, it is logical that in a note with "Susan Smith" listed as the provider in note metadata, "Dr Smith" probably refers to that person.
+Without a firm context like this, however, surnames alone are of limited value.

 ##### Standardized Vocabularies